jonnor/ESC-CNN-microcontroller/report/report.md

 \centering
 \includegraphics[width=1.0\textwidth]{./results/models_efficiency.png}
 \caption[Accuracy versus compute of different models]{Accuracy versus compute of different models.
+Green section is the area inside our model requirements.
+Red section is not possible to to classification in real-time.
 Variations of the same model family have the same color.
 Strided- has been shortened to S- for readability.}
 \label{figure:model-efficiency}